tesh510/tesh510/README.md

 Software Engineer in the Bay Area
 ---------------------------------

-Started from working in baking, wanted to make a career change.
+Started from working in banking, wanted to make a career change.
 Started my coding journey in 2022.
 A lot learned and gained, a lot more to perfect and clean up.

 *   🌍  I'm based in Newark , CA
 *   ✉️  You can contact me at [hiteshdeo@yahoo.com](mailto:hiteshdeo@yahoo.com)